Founded in Bridgeville, PA, Bend the Bridge Yoga is a space that offers tranquility, balance, strength and community.

 Our prenatal yoga classes are designed especially for the pregnant woman's needs.
 You will learn effective breathing techniques, pelvic floor exercises, fetal positioning for labor, as well as postures to release tension in the neck, shoulders and back.
 Classes also provide a a supportive and caring community among expectant mothers.
 No previous yoga experience is necessary.

 A yoga class that allows mothers to practice yoga in a supportive community environment.
 Expect to gradually build strength back to your body as you progress.
-Babies are often incorporated into the practice through interactive exercises and songs
+Babies are often incorporated into the practice through interactive exercises and songs.
+4-6 weeks postpartum up to crawlers.

 A Yoga inspired series of stretches, BTB stretch is a perfect compliment to any existing fitness regimen or anyone looking to get a good stretch in.
 Runners, athletes, and anyone looking to ease back into healing or movement, this class is sure to help you open up and find flexibility in a very replenishing way!